Contact us to schedule training.

 The Levels & Certification prepare for using this fascia release bodywork.
-We show you how to apply the releases, contact and patterns to work consistently and successfully with many varied horses and their situations.
+We show you how to apply the releases, contact and patterns to work successfully with varied horses.
 We encourage Certification for those who plan to work on many horses.
 It’s easy to get “lost” in fascia and its unlimited variations.
 Fascia is a universe of uniqueness.
 The Levels are essential for serious fascia practitioners.
 The written report trains you in how to present the results to riders and owners by using photos and language that describes the changes this miraculous tissue makes when helped by our hands.

 I started working with my horses using the methods I learned to promote fascia change and bring about Conformation Balancing.
 My horses are loving the time I spend with them and I am already seeing changes for the better.
 I will complete the levels for certification in the near future.
 To me it seems the perfect way to promote well being in our horse partners!”
 Bette, NH

 From Head to Tail: Balanced or “Stuck”?